TrevMcKendrick/blog/_posts/2014-06-25-legal-entity.md

 **Limited Liability Corporation (LLC)**
 Frankly, if you're just starting your first business you could probably setup an LLC and be fine.
-Even Facebook, which is now a C corporation, was [originally setup as an LLC in Florica](http://gawker.com/5643915/mark-zuckerberg-describes-the-dirty-tricks-that-led-to-the-facebook-movie)
+Even Facebook, which is now a C corporation, was [originally setup as an LLC in Florida](http://gawker.com/5643915/mark-zuckerberg-describes-the-dirty-tricks-that-led-to-the-facebook-movie).

 LLC's are a lot cheaper and simpler to start (a couple hundred bucks, depending on the state), provide more flexibilty, and give personal liability protection.

 The main downside of an LLC is that, by default, *all net income* is subject to self-employment taxes.

-The good news is that you can make an S corp election so that only your salary is subjected to self-employment tax.
+(The good news is that you can make an S corp election so that only your salary is subjected to self-employment tax.
 The rest of your net income is considered a "distribution" and taxed at capital gains rates, if at all.
+But that's worthy of a separate post.)

 An LLC is recommended if:
 - You want the simplest and cheapest way to limit your liability